 Nickname: "The Sunburst"

-Logo: The same as the Columbia Pictures "sunburst" logo, but there is a video freeze at the end, with "Columbia Pictures" blacked out:
+Logo: The same as the Columbia Pictures "Sunburst" theatrical logo, but there is a video freeze at the end, with "Columbia Pictures" blacked out by the words:

 COLUMBIA PICTURES